microbiomedata/nmdc-runtime/docs/explanation/identifiers.md

 # Identifier Minting and Administration

-How does identifier minting and administration work in NMDC? <!-- ping -->
+How does identifier minting and administration work in NMDC?

 ## Minting